COVID-19 SYLLABUS STATEMENTS, SPRING 2022

 - Reach out to me if illness will require late submission or other modifications to deadlines.

-- If remaining in a class and fulfilling the necessary requirements becomes impossible due to illness or other COVID-related circumstances, contact me to discuss other options.
+- If remaining in a class and fulfilling the necessary requirements becomes impossible due to illness, contact me to discuss other options.

 As your instructor, I will trust your word when you say you are ill, and in turn, I expect that you will report the reason for your absences truthfully.